-- I. All WIC food items issued to participants are organized in food packages specific to the WIC category and individual participant's nutritional risk(s) and needs.
-The Utah WIC program utilizes online electronic benefits that are generated at the clinic site and can be issued to the participant at the clinic or remotely.
-Food benefits are issued to a WIC participant by the local clinic to purchase the WIC supplemental foods prescribed for that participant at WIC-authorized stores. - II.
+- I. All WIC food items issued to participants are organized in food packages specific to the WIC category and individual participant nutritional risk(s) and needs.
+The Utah WIC Program utilizes offline smart card electronic benefits that are generated and issued at the clinic site.
+Electronic benefits are issued to a WIC participant by the local clinic to purchase the WIC supplemental foods prescribed for that participant. - II.
 Partially breastfeeding includes the descriptor of "mostly" which means receiving an "in range" amount of WIC formula. - III.
 The Utah WIC Food Packages are based on the Federal WIC Regulations which stipulate seven categories of food packages as listed below: - a.
 Food Packages I, II and III (for infants) - i.
 Fully Formula Fed (FF) - ii.
 Partially Breastfed (BF/FF) - iii.
 Fully Breastfed (BF) - b.
 Food Packages III, IV, V, VI and VII - i.
 Children IV (1 through 4 years of age and including the month that the child turns 5 years of age) - ii.
 Pregnant and Partially Breastfeeding (up to 1 year postpartum)- V - iii.
 Postpartum (up to 6 months) VI - iv.
 Fully Breastfeeding VII - c.
 The Food Package Tables, including footnotes, that follow were taken directly from the federal regulations.
-Please refer to the policy section, Foods that are Authorized, to determine what state agency options were implemented by the Utah WIC program. - IV.
+Please refer to the policy section, Foods that are Authorized, to determine what state agency options were implemented by the Utah WIC Program. - IV.
 The participant is "prescribed" a food package(s) at the time of certification.
-The food package is entered into the computer so the participant can have the appropriate food items issued to their account.
-See tables below. - V. Infants who are 11 months of age must receive an infant food package for that calendar month.
+The food package is entered into the computer so the participant can have the appropriate food items loaded to their electronic benefits card.
+See tables below. - V. Infants who are 11 months of age must receive an infant food package for that calendar month. when the participant reaches one year of age.
 Infants shall not receive a child food package during this month prior to the 12th month birthday.
-Beginning with the following month, or the day after their 12th month birthday, the category must change from infant to child and the child food package must be issued.
+Beginning with the following month or the day after the 12th month birthday, the category must change from infant to child and the child food package issued.